MOST BEAUTIFUL PLACES IN ENGLAND TO VISIT

 Best Things to Do in London: London is home to some of the top tourist attractions in England.
-So, if you want to knock some of the most famous places in England off your bucket list you must do some of the typical sightseeing stuff.
+So, if you want to knock some of the most famous places in England off your bucket list, you must do some typical sightseeing stuff.

 This should include a visit to Buckingham Palace (one of the Queen’s many homes) and Oxford Street, a bustling shopping street that is one of the busiest and most popular places to shop in England.
 It houses luxury stores as well as more affordable ones and a wide variety of restaurants too.

-London also offers other top sights in England such as Trafalgar Square and the London eye – one of the highest observation wheels in the world!
+London also offers other top sights in England, such as Trafalgar Square and the London Eye, one of the world’s highest observation wheels!
 You have to walk along the Thames too, and across Tower Bridge.
-Don’t forget about the iconic red double decker buses either as they’re great to hop on to for great views of Big Ben (aka the Elizabeth Tower).
+Don’t forget about the iconic red double-decker buses either, as they’re great to hop on to for great views of Big Ben (aka the Elizabeth Tower).